mamedev/mame/docs/source/usingmame/commonissues.rst

 Isn't copying ROMs a legal gray area?
 -------------------------------------

-No, it's not.
-You are not permitted to make copies of software without the copyright owner's permission.
-This is a black & white issue.
+No, it’s not.
+You are not permitted to make copies of software without the copyright owner’s permission.
+This is a black and white issue.

 .. _Abandonware: